sagemath/trac_to_gh/Issue 1197.md

 # Issue 1197: [with patch] add cremona's modular symbols program g0n to sage and add wrapper supprot

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1197

 Original creator: was